The History of Sidney Hollow Ware Co. How those lovely Sidney skillets came to be.

-Smith was born in Pennsylvania, however in 1859 he moved to Sidney Ohio.
-Even though he was only 21 at the time Smith brought with him the knowledge of molding he learn’t from a company called Thompson, McGregor and Callahan.
+Smith was born in Pennsylvania, however, in 1859 he moved to Sidney Ohio.
+Even though he was only 21 at the time Smith brought with him the knowledge of molding he learned from a company called Thompson, McGregor and Callahan.

-Phillip Smith and is brother founded P. Smith Bro. & Co. for the grand sum of $25.
+Phillip Smith and his brother founded P. Smith Bro. & Co. for the grand sum of $25.
 Although Paul Smith would later buy out his brother.